gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy glanced at the clock painted on café wall.
 "Oh crivens," she swore,
 scrambling to her feet.
-She'd been gone nearly half an hour—Aunt Naggie would be worried sick and Uncle Jack would be furious.
+She'd been gone nearly an hour—Aunt Naggie would be worried sick and Uncle Jack would be furious.

 "Hold on," Wales said, patting the air.